mavefka/gallery/README.md

 # interactive gallery and blog website
-to create new blog pages, copy "blog1.html" and re-paste it with new file name. after create new blog page redirect lines and link with them. yes i know this is a boring solution but this is my website and u dont have permission eheh.
+to create new blog pages, copy "blog1.html" and re-paste it with a new file name. after create new blog page redirect lines and link with them. yes i know this is a boring solution but this is my website and u dont have permission eheh.